Huemanity of People: Karen Lindsey becomes a guiding light for the next generation

 “The invisibility and hypervisibility as a Black woman working in public relations leadership was palpable,” she said.
 “I vowed to be a guiding light for young women, especially Black and brown women aspiring to leadership.”

-Through her volunteer and mentoring work with Girl Scouts of the USA and other organizations, Lindsey realized a calling for teaching, which would allow her to expand perspectives and help create a more diverse pipeline of PR professionals.
+Through mentoring her junior staff, Lindsey realized a calling for teaching, which would allow her to empower future generations and help create a more diverse pipeline of PR professionals.
 She pivoted from a PR agency vice president to an administrator in higher education.
-While doing the latter, she taught evening classes.
-Aware of the prerequisites to teach at the university level, Lindsey completed her doctorate and began teaching full-time in 2017.
+While doing the latter, she taught evening classes at a university and found being in the classroom was deeply rewarding.
+Aware of the prerequisites to teach at the university level Lindsey began teaching full-time at Texas Christian University in 2017 and completed her doctorate in 2019.

-Lindsey came to Elon in 2021, and when the School of Communications adopted an Inclusive Communications course as a requirement for the curriculum, she quickly stepped up to ensure the course design and description were clear that students learned about misinformation, disinformation and inclusive excellence terminology; and that the course promoted critical thinking about how brands and the media influence the perceptions of marginalized identities.
+Lindsey came to Elon in 2021, and when the School of Communications adopted an Inclusive Communications course, she quickly stepped up to assist with the course redesign and to ensure that students learned theory and application of inclusive communications.
+She wanted the course to promote critical thinking about how brands and the media influence the perceptions of marginalized communities and identities.

-“It’s been deeply fulfilling for my mentoring efforts and research to be recognized at Elon,” said Lindsey.
-“More importantly, I hope that young women are encouraged by what is possible in their career journey.”
+“It’s been deeply fulfilling for my mentoring efforts, teaching, and research to be supported here at Elon,” said Lindsey.

-Outside the classroom, she emphasizes building community on campus and mentoring relationships with students, especially those from underrepresented and historically marginalized communities, as they navigate academic relationships with professors and make career decisions.
+Outside the classroom, she emphasizes building community across campus and growing mentoring relationships with students, especially those from underrepresented and historically marginalized communities, as they navigate academic relationships with professors and make career decisions.
+When she’s not teaching, Lindsey can regularly be found having coffee with a student.
+She tells students it’s OK to say hello to professors and speak to someone as they pass each other on campus.

 Related Articles